mvadari/XRPL-Standards/xls-transaction-auth.md

 In XLS-49d:
 * There is multisign support by default.
-* The signer list is controlled by the main account.
+* The signer list is controlled by the delegating account.
 * There may be at most one list per permission, with a maximum of 32 signers.
 * There is a total of one reserve per signer list.
+* The delegating account pays the fees.

 In this proposal:
 * There is no direct multisign support (though permissions can be delegated to an account with a multisign setup).
-* The keys that have been delegated to are self-governed (i.e. the main account doesn't control the signer list on an account that has been delegated to).
+* The keys that have been delegated to are self-governed (i.e. the delegating account doesn't control the signer list on an account that has been delegated to).
 * A permission may be delegated to as many accounts/signer lists as one is willing to pay reserve for.
 * There is one reserve per delegated account.
+* The delegated account pays the fees.

 Both are useful for slightly different usecases; XLS-49d is more useful when you want multiple signatures to guard certain features, while this proposal is useful when you want certain parties to have access to certain features.
 This proposal does support XLS-49d-like usage, but it would cost more XRP, as a second account would need to be created.

 ## Appendix B: FAQ

+### B.1: Who pays the transaction fees?

+The account that sends the transaction pays the transaction fees (not the delegating account, but the delegated account).

-### B.1: How does using an `NFTokenMint` permission compare to using the existing `NFTokenMinter` account field?
+### B.2: How does using an `NFTokenMint` permission compare to using the existing `NFTokenMinter` account field?

 *Note that the `NFTokenMinter` field provides more permissions than just `NFTokenMint`ing; it provides permissions over offers and burning as well (though of course multiple permissions can be delegated to one account).*